QuentinOchem/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 constructors are declared.
 Notably:
 - A tagged type, when not provided with any specific indication, is expected to have a parameterless and a copy constructor.
-- When an explicit (non-copy) constructor is added to the list of generic formal constructors, no parameterless constructor is required by the generic formal.
+- When an explicit constructor is added to the list of generic formal constructors, no parameterless constructor is required by the generic formal.
 - Requirement on parameterless and by copy constructors can be removed by marking them abstract.